 After police conclude a pre-file investigation in Nevada, they give their findings to the D.A.
 If the D.A. chooses to press charges, they have two choices on how to proceed:

 - The alternative choice is to present the findings not to a judge but to a grand jury.
-If the grand jury agrees there is sufficient evidence to charge the suspect with a crime, the prosecutors then present the court with an “indictment” which serves the same purpose as an “information.”
+If the grand jury agrees there is sufficient evidence to charge you with a crime, the prosecutors then present the court with an “indictment” which serves the same purpose as an “information.”

 Note that prosecutors rarely resort to grand juries except in high profile or very serious cases.